SansDeus/GreekTexts/README.md

 ## DIVDED
 Contains sanitized versions of the text in smaller pieces.
 Like chapters from a book or slightly smaller.
+External data is included.
 ```
 55,593 files
 558 folders
 ```

 ## Missing or Bad data
 Some of the data couldn't be retrieved or it wasn't sorted properly.
-For instance several directories contain the same files repeatedly.
+For instance, several directories contain the same files repeatedly.
 It will be fixed shortly, then this section will be removed.
 ```
 Andocides
 Antiphon